 As the summer break comes to a close, most parents are busy preparing their children and themselves for the start of a new school year.
 While this transition seems to always sneak up on even the most well planned families, the first day of school doesn’t have to be stressful and chaotic.
+Use these tips from the pediatricians of The Baton Rouge Clinic!

 Here are a few tips for helping your family ease into the change: